nodejs/nodejs.org-archive/CONTRIBUTING.md

 to address, apply your changes in a separate commit and push that to your feature branch.
 Post a comment in the pull request afterwards; GitHub does not send out notifications when you add commits.

-### CONTRIBUTOR LICENSE AGREEMENT

-Please visit http://nodejs.org/cla.html and sign the Contributor License Agreement.
-You only need to do that once.